plotly/documentation/README.md

 Now you're ready to publish again (these next steps are just repeated from above)

+These final steps are in common for all examples.

 #### Step Five, test (optional):

 ```bash